Table of Contents

 CMSIS Board Support Packs –

 Defines a general standardized method of delivering software components, board support information, and device parameters and code.
-These boards provide the interfaces to processor and peripherals as well as real-time OS and pieces of middleware.
+These boards provide the interfaces to processors and peripherals as well as real-time OS and pieces of middleware.
 This board will simplify software interfaces for re-use.

 What is the ARM development board application?

 These applications have the purpose of built-in for industrial uses or architecture.
 These boards feature sockets designs so that they can receive MitySOM-1808 modules or MityDSP-L138 modules.
-ARM boards are printed circuits containing the support logic required for the engineering of the application of microprocessors of interest.
+ARM boards are printed circuits containing the support logic required for engineering the application of microprocessors of interest.

 The Key benefits of ARM boards include: